Do I need a probate solicitor?

 A recent survey of 1,514 consumers provides some very interesting facts.

 A survey by Sun Life Direct, shows that the avergage cost of the administration of the estate (probate) stood at £2,199.
 Now this calculation is not just for the banks and solicitors, but would also include people taking on probate themselves.

-With people feeling lack of trust towards their banks over the last few years there has been a 4% reduction in people instructing banks to deal with the affairs of the deceased.
-The figure currently is standing at 3% down from just 7% in 2009.
-Evidence here to suggest the banks charge far too much when offering probate services.
+With people feeling a lack of trust towards their banks over the last few years there has been a 4% reduction in people instructing banks to deal with the affairs of the deceased.
+The figure currently is standing at just 3% down from 7% in 2009.
+Evidence here suggests that banks charge far too much when offering probate services.

 The survey from Sun Life Direct also shows that 49% used a solicitor to deal with their probate this is a 6% increase.
-Also the survey showed that most people who used a Probate solicitor shopped around.
+Also the survey showed that most people who used a Probate solicitor shopped around first.

-This is what makes us Final Duties different.
+This is what makes us at Final Duties different.

 We have a large selection of probate solicitors all competing for your probate case.
 This means that we can produce the best price, saving you money.

-Many local high street solictors charge by the hour.
-We give you a fixed fee quote, what we quote is what you pay end of.
-No hidden costs no added extras.
+Many local high street solicitors charge by the hour.
+We give you a fixed fee quote, what we quote is what you pay.
+No hidden costs, no added extras.